Deepscorn/EntitasWithoutCodeGeneration/README.md

 Library to use entitas without code generation

 # How it works
 It works thanks to generics, lookup table and reflection for initializing indexes.
 My intent was to keep original performance.
 It has drawback, it has a reflection step to initialize indexes (see EntitasData.cs).
 But it is done only once, the first time you use api.
-So, I don't think this matters.

 # Workflow